A Step-by-Step Guide to the Cabin Crew Assessment Day Experience

 What to Expect:

 Enjoy this exercise, stay relaxed, and focus on collaboration rather than the outcome.
 Be polite, let others speak, and find the right moment to share your ideas.
-Remember, you’re being assessed individually, so make sure to showcase your best qualities.
+Remember, you’re being assessed individually, so showcase your best qualities.

 Final Interview